 Not sure when to send your ACT or SAT scores to colleges?
 In this article, we’ll review everything you need to know when sending in your ACT and SAT scores.

 Once you’ve written the SAT or ACT, your work is almost done!
-But when should you send in your SAT scores?
-How do you send in your ACT scores?
+With application deadlines approaching, you must submit scores correctly and punctually.

 If you intend to submit an application early or apply for scholarships, the due date of sending in your scores may also be affected.
 Ensure you adjust your plans accordingly.

 Another important factor is to know how long it takes for score reports to reach the designated colleges.
-Your ACT scores are usually available two weeks after the test date, but they can take as long as eight weeks.
+Your ACT scores are available two weeks after the test date, but they can take up to eight weeks.
 If ACT doesn’t release your score after eight weeks, you should contact Customer Support.

 ACT Customer Support can’t provide your scores by phone, email, chat, or fax.
 If you took the ACT with the writing test, it could take two more weeks for your scores to come out.
 In this case, ACT won’t report your overall scores until they calculate your writing scores.